Last Updated 7/1/25

-Hotshot trucking focuses on managing compact, time-sensitive hauls with medium-duty pickup trucks—perfect for speedy shipments that need to meet tight deadlines.
+Hotshot trucking specializes in managing compact, time-sensitive hauls with medium-duty pickup trucks—ideal for expedited shipments that require meeting tight deadlines.
 It's beneficial to have a Commercial Driver's License (CDL), and we strongly recommend it, even if it's not always mandatory.

 Check out a comprehensive breakdown of the accepted vehicle classes and their examples that fall under our hotshot insurance: